Introduction to the

 Each fact type reading may contain a quantifier expression before the last role player, which can assert mandatory, uniqueness or frequency constraints over the allowed population of instances of that fact.
 A qualifier that asserts a ring constraint (see below) may also follow a reading.

-Note that a fact type does not have to be named; it can simply be a set of readings such as “Person was born at one birth-Place”.
-Naming makes the fact type a concept, and is necessary whenever no unique quantifier exists in the fact type, or where there are more than two roles.
+Note that a fact type does not have to be named; it can simply be a set of readings.
+Naming makes the fact type an object type, and is required whenever no unique quantifier exists in the fact type, or where there are more than two roles.
 Where a fact type isn’t named, it cannot play roles in other fact types.
+This example shows an un-named and a named (objectified) fact type:

-If a concept plays more than one role in a fact type, the separate roles must be distinguished by either adjectives or a defined role name, consistent with the binding rules defined below.
-In other cases, each reading of a fact type may use (or omit) different adjectives for the same roles.
+If an object type plays more than one role in a fact type, the separate roles must be distinguished by either adjectives or a defined role name.
+See the resolution rules under Readings for more details.

 The qualifiers are encased in square brackets, and are most commonly used for ring constraints.
 See the section on constraints for more details.
 The 'maybe' outer-join qualifier is only used in derivation clauses.
 Derivations are discussed below, under queries.